dylstuart/streaming_asr/README.md

 # Streaming ASR Model Benchmarking and Optimization
-This repository contains python notebooks providing profiling and analysis of an Emforming ASR model running on CPU.
+This repository contains Jupyter notebooks providing profiling and analysis of an Emforming ASR model running on CPU.

 The primary notebook is `asr_analysis.ipynb`, which includes code to run and analyse the latency of the full ASR pipeline.